Optimize the Largest Contentful Paint Image

 Expert Insight: The Modern CDN as a Single Origin

-Control Over Image Optimization: Self-hosting gives you control over how the image is optimized, whether it’s compression, resizing, or format selection—without relying on third-party handling.
-This way, you can ensure the image is perfectly tailored for fast loading.t
+Control Over Image Optimization: Self-hosting gives you control over how the image is optimized, whether it's compression, resizing, or format selection, without relying on third-party handling.
+This way, you can ensure the image is perfectly tailored for fast loading.

 9. Avoid Client-Side Rendering for the LCP Element

-Client-side rendering (CSR) can be a major hindrance when it comes to optimizing your Largest Contentful Paint.
+Client-side rendering (CSR) is one of the worst things you can do to your LCP.
 If your LCP element (usually a large image, text block, or video) is rendered on the client side via JavaScript, it often leads to slower LCP times as the browser has to wait for scripts to download, parse, and execute before displaying the critical content.

 Delays in Rendering: With CSR, the LCP element is only displayed after the browser processes JavaScript, which can significantly delay its appearance.
 The longer this takes, the worse your LCP score becomes.
 Every extra second spent processing scripts translates into a longer wait for your users to see the most important content.